 - PharmaNet (all prescription dispensations in community pharmacies)

-The cohort includes individuals who experienced an overdose event since January 1, 2015.
-This period represents the beginning of the rapid rise in opioid-related drug overdoses and deaths in B.C.
+The cohort includes persons who have had an overdose since January 1, 2015.
+This period represents the beginning of the rapid rise in illicit drug overdoses and deaths in B.C.

-An opioid overdose event is defined by any of the following criteria:
+An overdose event is defined by any of the following criteria:

 - administration of the opioid antagonist naloxone by paramedics